eraslmn/FinancialReporting/README.md

 Power BI `.pbix` files cannot be previewed directly on GitHub.
 To view the interactive dashboard, download the `.pbix` file and open it in **Power BI Desktop**.

----
-To view the interactive dashboard, download the `.pbix` file and open it in **Power BI Desktop**.